OSU-CMS/Ph2_ACF_GUI/README.md

 6. When the temperature or humidity becomes too extreme, the python code emails alert to the code's alert_recipients with the python package yagmail

-# Transferring F4T Temperature Controller Data Logs with TFTP
+## Transferring F4T Data Logs with TFTP
 The F4T Temperature Controller can transfer its data logs via USB, Samba, or Trivial File Transfer Protocol (TFTP).
 Here are steps to set up a TFTP server on your Linux machine and have the F4T automatically send data logs to the server.
 Note this tutorial does not use the commonly used xinetd daemon.
 ### Creating the Server
 1. On your hosting machine, install the `tftp-server` and `tftp` packages